 Feb 2, 2017

 Biopalatset 6, 14:30-16:00, Thursday, February 2.
 Price: SEK 395.
 Free admission with accreditation (subject to availability for Network).

-The Nostradamus Report will release its fourth annual report at its International Seminar in Göteborg on February 2.
-Media analyst Johanna Koljonen will give a presentation about this year’s topics, followed by a discussion about new directions in content with invited experts.
+The Nostradamus Report saw its fourth annual report at the International Seminar in Göteborg on February 2.
+Media analyst Johanna Koljonen presented this year’s topics, followed by a discussion about new directions in content with invited experts.

 14.30 – 15.00 NOSTRADAMUS: LOOKING AHEAD

 Johanna Koljonen presents the 2017 report.
 Among this year’s focus areas are developments in exhibition technologies and formats, VR storytelling, and the unsustainable abundance of filmed content for film and television.